-Trusting another to watch them for an hour, the first time they crawl, the first steps, the first day of pre-school, start of kindergarten, first time at over night camp, on and on the goodbyes go.
+Trusting another to watch them for an hour, their first crawl and first steps, the first day of pre-school, start of kindergarten, first time sleeping away from home, on and on the goodbyes go.

-The very first time that my younger son and then daughter went off to overnight summer camp for a week – those were big goodbyes.
-And of course taking my oldest to college for the very first time, somehow my body was able to produce tears the whole four hour drive back home.
+The initial time that my younger son and then daughter went off to a weeklong, overnight summer camp – those were big goodbyes.
+And, of course, taking my oldest to college for the very first time, that was the biggest goodbye yet.
+Somehow my body was able to produce tears the whole four hour drive back home.
 Just when I thought there weren’t any left, they would start flowing down my cheeks once again.

-This summer marks two more goodbyes.
-My oldest graduated from college in May and took an actuarial job far away, in Orlando.
-Even though I couldn’t possibly by happier for him, or more proud, when the moment came for him to actually leave our driveway in his packed car, well, let’s just say I’m not stoic in those moments.
+Brett graduated from college in May and took an actuarial job far away, in Orlando.
+Even though I couldn’t possibly be more proud or happier for him, when the moment came for him to actually leave our driveway in his packed car, well, let’s just say I’m not stoic in those moments.
 Nope, I’m pretty much the exact opposite.
 I made it very difficult for him to leave, but what can I say?
 I love that guy like crazy.

-I can’t wait to someday ask God why He created our maternal instinct to be so strong and powerful for our children, with Him knowing that one day we have to just open our arms wide and let them go.
+I can’t wait to someday ask God why He created our maternal instinct to be so strong and powerful, with His complete knowledge that one day we have to just open our arms wide and let them go.

-I’ve been walking around the house, into both of my son’s empty rooms and just have a sinking feeling in my heart.
+I’ve been walking around the house, into both of my sons’ empty rooms and have a sinking feeling in my heart.
 I feel terribly homesick . . in my own home.

 As much as my heart hurts right now, what an incredible blessing that we have a pre-teen, a teenager and a young adult that we can call “ours” and whom we love to spend time with, and they with us.

-I can look back on all the great memories of their childhoods with sadness for wanting that time back, or I can look back with such gratitude for what was and what is still to come.
+I can look back on all the great memories of their childhoods with sadness for wanting more time, or I can look back with such gratitude for what was and what is still to come.

-We still have the blessing of our youngest at home and she and I begin a new chapter as we start homeschooling for the first time, next week!
-I can’t wait to spend so much time each and every day with my daughter, to learn and to grow and to share life right along beside her.
+We still have the blessing of our youngest at home and she and I begin a new chapter as we start homeschooling for the first time, next week.
+I can’t wait to spend so much time each and every day with my daughter, to learn and grow and to share life right alongside her.
 What can I say?
 I love that girl like crazy.

 Thank you God for the joy and the tears, the laughter and the love.
 I’m thankful for this life in all it’s fullness, what was and what’s still to come.